team113sanger/sparki/README.md

 ## Before you get started

-As abovementioned, SPARKI is a tool to help collate and interpret the outputs produced by Kraken2.
+SPARKI is a tool to help collate and interpret the outputs produced by Kraken2.
 In this context, we have developed an end-to-end pathogen identification pipeline, `sparki-nf`, which integrates [Kraken2](https://github.com/DerrickWood/kraken2), [KrakenTools](https://github.com/jenniferlu717/KrakenTools), and SPARKI; additionally, we also provide an optional pipeline, `map-to-genome`, which users can leverage to further validate SPARKI hits.

 | Tool | Repository | Goal |
 | --- | --- | --- |